ToriRae324/Technica2018/README.md

 # Technica2018

+## Hack : Use the Botkit SDK (https://botkit.ai/) to develop a chat bot that runs on the Cisco Webex Teams platform.

-Hello!
-This hack utilizes Cisco Webex Team's Chat Bot!
-Specifically, a personal best-friend and positive motivator, Niki!
+This bot is a personal best-friend and positive motivator, Niki!
 Niki has several skills to communicate with users, including the following:

 1. Saying hello when greeted
 2. Telling a joke if asked
 3. Responding to statements of "I love" and "I hate"